Updated October 8, 2019

 So the top Koreans, including Moon, confused the issue: they mentioned some truth but added the lie about rape.

-Chung-hwa Pak said that at some point Myung-hee Kim was detained by the Japanese authorities because she had no money or passport.
-She spent time in the Omura Detention Center, which was near Nagasaki.
+Chung-hwa Pak said that Myung-hee Kim was detained by the Japanese authorities because she had no money or passport.
+She spent three months in the Omura Detention Center, which was near Nagasaki, before being brought back to Korea in 1959.